(oh LAP a rib)

 • Pulmonary toxicity: Pneumonitis (including some fatalities) has occurred rarely.
 Interrupt treatment for new or worsening respiratory symptoms such as cough, dyspnea, fever, wheezing, or radiologic abnormalities; evaluate promptly.
 Discontinue treatment if pneumonitis is confirmed.

 • Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) have been reported (rarely) in a clinical trial of patients with deleterious or suspected deleterious germline BRCA-mutated advanced cancers receiving olaparib monotherapy.
 Most MDS/AML cases were fatal.
 The duration of therapy prior to development of the secondary cancers ranged from less than 6 months to greater than 2 years; all patients had received prior chemotherapy with platinum agents and/or other DNA-damaging medications, including radiation.
 If prolonged hematologic toxicity occurs and blood counts do not recover to ≤ grade 1 after 4 weeks, further evaluation (including bone marrow and cytogenetic analyses) is necessary.
 If MDS/AML is confirmed, discontinue therapy.

 Concurrent drug therapy issues:

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 Complete blood count at baseline and monthly thereafter, or as clinically indicated (weekly until recovery for prolonged hematologic toxicity), renal function, pregnancy test (prior to treatment initiation in women of reproductive potential); monitor for signs/symptoms of AML/MDS and pneumonitis

 Adverse events were observed in animal reproduction studies at doses less than human exposure.
-Based on its mechanism of action, olaparib may be expected to cause adverse events to the fetus.
+Based on animal reproduction studies and the mechanism of action, olaparib may be expected to cause adverse events to the fetus.
 Women of reproductive potential should use highly effective contraception during therapy and for at least 6 months after the last olaparib dose.
 In women of reproductive potential, pregnancy testing is recommended prior to treatment initiation.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)